dotnet/roslyn/src/Metalama/doc/Modifications.md

 # Modifications and additions

-This is a list of significant modifications done to Roslyn to support Caravela, along with some details.
+This is a list of significant modifications done to Roslyn to support Metalama, along with some details.

-To see all changes made in Caravela Compiler, you can do a diff with the last merged Roslyn commit.
+To see all changes made in Metalama Compiler, you can do a diff with the last merged Roslyn commit.

 First, add the remote to your local clone: